Casper: Accelerating Stencil Computation using Near-cache Processing: Introduction

-Placing a stencil accelerator next to the {LLC} of a CPU introduces two key challenges.
-The first challenge is to maximize bandwidth utilization.
-A superscalar out-of-order CPU leverages its front-end structures such as reorder buffers and large instruction windows to exploit instruction-level parallelism, thus enabling high memory bandwidth utilization.
-To address this challenge, \mech~introduces the notion of \emph{stream} to expose the memory level parallelism that exists in the stencil computation to the {SPU}s.
+Placing a stencil accelerator next to the \gls{LLC} of a CPU introduces two key challenges.
+The first challenge is to maximize {LLC} bandwidth utilization.
+To address this challenge, \mech~\geraldo{leverages} the notion of \emph{{streams}}~\cite{wang2019stream,cattaneo2015accelerate,khailany2001imagine,ciricescu2003reconfigurable,nowatzki2017stream} to expose the memory level parallelism that exists in the stencil computation to the \glspl{SPU}.
 Each stream represents a set of consecutive memory accesses with a fixed stride.
-Knowing the stride for each stream, \mech~can issue the memory accesses of the stream in parallel.
-The notion of stream enables \mech~to maximize memory bandwidth utilization without requiring complex structures such as reorder buffers.
+The notion of {streams} enables \mech~to maximize memory bandwidth utilization without requiring complex structures {(e.g., those that ii{exist} in high-performance cores to perform dynamic instruction ii{scheduling}~\cite{mutlu2003runahead,mutlu2003runahead2,mutlu2005techniques})}.

 The second challenge is to minimize the data movement between different cache slices.
 In stencil computations, the neighboring grid points need to be accessed to compute the stencil operation for each grid point.
-However, current systems employ an address mapping scheme that distributes data over different {LLC} slices and provides load balance and fairness across CPU cores.
-Such a mapping scheme can potentially map neighboring grid points to different {LLC} slices, introducing data transfers over the {NoC} and thereby eliminating the benefits of near-cache computing.
-To address this challenge, \mech~includes hardware support to align the data mapping to the grid structure of the stencil computation and place neighboring grid points into the same slice of the {LLC}.
+However, current systems employ an address mapping scheme that distributes data over different \gls{LLC} slices and provides load balance and fairness across CPU cores~\cite{zohouri2018combined}.
+Such a mapping scheme can potentially map neighboring grid points to different \gls{LLC} slices, introducing data transfers over the \gls{NoC} and thereby eliminating the benefits of near-cache computing.
+To address this challenge, \mech~{uses a new hash function to align the data mapping to the grid structure of the stencil computation and place neighboring grid points in the same slice of the \gls{LLC}}.

-\rbc{We evaluate \mech~using six widely used stencil kernels with up-to 3-dimensional grid domains. \mech~outperforms a commercial multi-core CPU on average by (up-to) $1.65\times$ ($4.16\times$) and reduces the energy consumption by $35\%$.
-Compared to a state-of-the-art GPU, \mech~improves performance-per-area by $37\times$ on average.}
+\rbc{We evaluate \mech~using six widely used stencil kernels with up-to 3-dimensional grid domains. \mech~outperforms a commercial multi-core CPU, on average, by $1.65\times$ ({up to $4.16\times$}) and reduces the energy consumption by $35\%$ ({up to $65\%$}).
+Compared to a state-of-the-art GPU, \mech~improves performance-per-area\gs{, on average,} by $37\times$ ({up to $190\times$}).}